Trump to meet with Putin next month in Helsinki, White House announces

 “Why isn’t Hillary/Russia being looked at?
 So many questions, so much corruption!” he added.

-The announcement comes a day after National Security Adviser John Bolton held talks with Moscow officials for the summit.
-On Wednesday Trump said they would discuss Syria and Ukraine among other issues.
+On Wednesday, National Security Adviser John Bolton held talks with Moscow officials for the summit.
+Also on Wednesday, Trump said they would discuss Syria and Ukraine, among other issues.

+Russia's Deputy Foreign Minister Sergei Ryabkov said Foreign Minister Sergey Lavrov is likely to meet with Secretary of State Mike Pompeo within the next two weeks as part of efforts to prepare for the summit.

+The Trump-Putin summit comes on the back of Trump's closely watched summit this month with North Korean leader Kim Jong Un in Singapore, where the two discussed denuclearization and other related issues.
+Trump has repeatedly hailed that meeting as a success.

 The Associated Press contributed to this report.